 Deformation limits as set forth in Section 5.4 of this evaluation criteria.

-Statements on design requirements in accordance with Sections 903, 1603, and 1613 of the IBC, Section 903 of the IFC, Chapter 13 of ASCE 7, Appendix E of ASCE 19, and for support of fire protection sprinkler systems, Section 18.5 of NFPA 13.
+Statements on design requirements in accordance with Sections 903, 1603, and 1613 of the IBC, Section 903 of the IFC, Chapter 13 of ASCE/SEI 7, Appendix E of ASCE/SEI 19, and for support of fire protection sprinkler systems, Section 18.5 of NFPA 13.

-Statements limiting use of seismic cable restraints to support of non-structural components for resistance to earthquake induced loads only.
+Statements limiting the use of seismic cable restraints to support non-structural components for resistance to earthquake-induced loads only.

 Inspection requirements as set forth in Section 6.3 of this evaluation criteria.